obsidianmd/obsidian-help/en/How to/Use callouts.md

 By default, Obsidian supports several callout types and aliases.
 Each type comes with a different background color and icon.

 To use these default styles, replace `INFO` in the examples with any of these types.
-Any unrecognized type will default to the "note" type, unless they are [[#Customizations|customized]].
+Any unrecognized type will default to the "note" type, unless they're [[#Customizations|customized]].
 The type identifier is case insensitive.

 > [!note]
 > ```md